 Children will watch their parents live up to the examples set for them.
 If mom makes her bed daily, they will make their bed, too.
 This often happens without needing to teach them the “why” behind it.
 They simply follow the example set.

 Remember that you are training these little people to develop successful habits.
 When a child brushes their teeth and makes their bed for almost two decades, they will continue to do these tasks out of habit for the rest of their life.

 Through having a morning routine, your children will learn that they are an integral part of the purposes of the household.
 They are invaluable.
 They are needed and they absolutely have a reason to help others.
 Therefore, they have no reason to lay around being lazy the first part of the day.

 Though we encourage ample free time later in the afternoon, a productive start to the day sets the pace.
 My children know when they have a productive morning, they can have hours of play later.

 How Do You Make Mornings Less Stressful With Kids?

 Plain and simple, mornings are less stressful when a routine has been established and enforced.
-We have a morning routine that we teach our children which is enforced seven days a week (yes, even on the weekends).
+We have a morning routine and daily routine that we teach our children which is enforced seven days a week (yes, even on the weekends).